Khusyasy/daily-tracker/README.md

 ### Daily Tracker with Streak Counter

-- Add tasks with name and server reset / refresh time (UTC), with optional url if the task have a website
+- Add tasks with name and server refresh time, with optional url
-- Mark your task as done when you complete it, for the one with url it will open the link in new tab and mark it as done at the same time
+- Mark your task when completed, url task will both open and mark it
-- Streak counter *(currently kinda buggy... the streak logic still need some improvements)*
+- Streak counter *(currently kinda buggy...)*

 ![DyDaily Preview 1](/docs/dydaily-preview-1.jpg)

 ![DyDaily Preview 2](/docs/dydaily-preview-2.jpg)

 ### Calendar View

-- Show all your daily completion with a monthly calendar view
+- Show all completion with a monthly calendar view

 ![DyDaily Preview 3](/docs/dydaily-preview-3.jpg)